neat/export

 NeatMetaJSON

 Serialized meta information describing a NEAT run, excluding the concrete population genomes.
-This allows you to persist and resume experiment context without committing to a particular population snapshot.
+This allows you to persist and resume experiment context without committing to a particular population snapshot, while still carrying controller counters and history that do not depend on live genome instances.

 NeatStateJSON